alexch/codelikethis/public/lessons/learn_to_code_with_javascript/input_and_output.md

 Set up your event responders to happen only once.

-In NodeJS, this is accomplished by sending the `once` method in place of the `on` method.
+In NodeJS, this is accomplished by sending the `once` message in place of the `on` message.

     @@@ js
     console.log("What is your name?");